madeofpendletonwool/PinePods/README.md

 - [x] Issue with web search bar may be due to appbar (This was a rabbit hole.
 Turns out this was due to the way the top bar was created prior to the routes.
 I needed to rebuild how searching is done, but this is now fixed)
 - [x] Occasionally podcasts will put seconds value in mins (This was a bug due to duration parsing.
 Code fixed, everything now displays properly)
 - [x] Fix client pooling issue (This is a tough issue.
 Pooling is occationally a problem.
 I set the idle timeout to kill old connections and I also fixed a couple database connections that didn't run cnx.close) Edit: I actually think this is truly fixed now.
 I rebuilt the way this works using async, no problems so far
+- [x] Rebuild image Pulling process.
+The current one is just unworkable (It runs a lot better now.
+It spawns 4 workers to handle image gathering.
+Though it still isn't perfect, it hangs a bit occationally but for the time being it's totally usable)
+- [x] Layout Settings page better

 ### Pre-beta version

 - [ ] Refresh changes on readme
-- [ ] Full Screen Currently Playing Page
+- [ ] Full Screen Currently Playing Page (Mostly implemented.
+There's a couple bugs on the web version to fix)
-- [ ] Rebuild image Pulling process.
-The current one is just unworkable
+- [ ] Rework local images to run through the image proxy

-### To be added after beta version

 - [ ] Implement smoother scrolling with big list loading (I've started a fix for this.
 ListViews are now active and working right on home and podview)

+### To be added after beta version (Listed in order they will be implemented)

 - [ ] Page refreshing to handle adding and removing of things better
+- [ ] Reload not needed to add and remove episodes from pages
 - [ ] Allow local downloads to just download the mp3 files direct (Likely only possible on app version)
 - [ ] Suggestions page - Create podcasts you might like based on the ones you already added
-- [ ] Reload not needed to add and remove episodes from pages
 - [ ] Add Itunes podcast API
-- [ ] Layout Settings page better
 - [ ] Rotating currently playing
+- [ ] Add highlight to indicate which page you're on
 - [ ] Customizable login screens
-- [ ] Add highlight to indicate which page you're on
 - [ ] Allow for episodes to be played without being added
 - [ ] Better queue interaction.
 There should be a way to drop down current queue and view without changing route
+- [ ] Option to run the client app with local config.
+Not connected to a server
 - [ ] MFA Logins - Github integration and local MFA (OAuth)
 - [ ] Implement Browser edition sign in retention (This will require some kind of OAuth provider.
 Part of OAuth and MFA)
-- [ ] Option to run the client app with local config.
-Not connected to a server
-- [ ] Add verification before deleting user
-- [ ] Rating System
-- [ ] Sharing System
 - [ ] Linux App
   - [ ] Flatpak
   - [ ] Snap